hakkape/sahlp/README.md

 4 0 15 1 0 2 15 3 30
 4 0 30 1 15 2 0 3 15 # example: node 2 can be assigned to node 0 for cost of 30, to node 1 for cost of 15 etc.
 4 0 45 1 30 2 15 3 0
-10 5 2 8 # capacities of potential hubs (in terms of demand units delivered by that hub).
-This line is optional and can be left out
-OPEN 1 2 0 1 # optional: constraint to open exactly N out a set of M many hubs.
+10 5 2 8 # optional: capacities of potential hubs (in terms of demand units delivered by that hub).
+This line can be left out OPEN 1 2 0 1 # optional: constraint to open exactly N out a set of M many hubs.
 Syntax: OPEN N M hub_1 hub_2 ... hub_M.
 Here: we have to open either hub 0 or hub 1.
+Can add number of these lines.
 ```

 The second file format actually requires two files, a `.hlp` file describing the distances and demands between nodes and a `.hlps` file describing problem parameters like the number of hubs to open and the cost factors.